trailofbits/bisc/README.md

 This BISC program creates a new thread to run an embedded machine code payload and then runs a "parent" payload in the current thread.

-I haven't tested it in a while and it's probably broken in some way, but it still serves as a code example of how BISC is to be used.

 BISC programs are built from a cygwin shell:

     ./examples/CreateThreadStage.rb ./Shockwave-11.5.6r606/*.dll > CreateThreadStage.rop